 5. When it is time to put them down for sleep, try to maintain your routine; whatever you would do at home to prepare for a nap or bedtime, you want to also do while you’re away to help baby sleep.

-6. If you find yourself falling back on old habits such as co-sleeping, talk to your child and tell them that this is only while you’re at the cottage, and as soon as you’re back home they’ll go back to sleeping in their own bed where you’ll check in on them to make sure they’re ok.
+6. Try not to fall back on old habits such as co-sleeping.
+Talk to your child and tell them that any change is only while you’re at the cottage.
+As soon as you’re back home they’ll go back to sleeping in their own bed.
 Even young toddlers will understand more than you may think.

 7. You may also want the baby monitor so you don’t feel like you have to stay in their room from bedtime on.

 8. If you’re able to provide them with their own room (if they sleep in their own room at home), and have them sleep in the same space for the entire time you’re away, you will likely find that sleep improves over the time you’re away.

 9. If you do have to share a room with your little one, if possible try to place the crib in the room such that they can’t see you.
 This might mean putting up a sheet or screen between where they’re sleeping and your bed.

 If you’re lucky enough to have a family cottage that you’ll be visiting repeatedly, try to find a room or a space that you can set up as your child’s sleep space.
 If they always sleep in the same crib, in the same place the surroundings become familiar and will help baby sleep better.
 Be sure to take full advantage!

 Always remember that our children take cues from us – stay calm, be reassuring and understanding as they transition to a different sleep space.
 Hopefully after a night or two you can all settle in and enjoy your relaxing time at the cottage!

 If you have any questions, please Contact Me>>